leejaeka/DisasterResponse/disaster-response/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project
+A machine learning model webapp to classify messages as one of 36 categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.